 Drawback 3.
 Health benefits can be pricey.

-The cost of offering health insurance benefits through a PEO depend largely on your location.
+The cost of offering health insurance benefits through a PEO like depend largely on your location.
 If you join a PEO, you won’t be able to choose health insurance services that could save you money, like the government-run SHOP Exchange, since you will have to go with the PEO’s recommended insurance providers.
 You will also miss out on getting tax credits that you could get if you were to buy insurance through the SHOP Exchange.
 However, in many cases, the benefits available through the PEO are relatively inexpensive, which is why you need to do your own cost comparison.

 How Much Do Professional Employer Organizations Cost?

-Typically, PEOs charge a percentage of each employee’s salary or a flat fee per employee.
+Typically, PEOs like JustWorks charge a percentage of each employee’s salary or a flat fee per employee.
 The actual percentage depends mostly on the average compensation of your employees.
 If they are salaried workers, you’ll pay a lower percentage, like 2%.
 If they’re wage workers, you’ll pay closer to 6%.

 Here are the top three PEOs we recommend and their pricing: